KatrinKroin/SCE-2018-Elections/README.md

 ```

 ## Run the applicaiton
-To execute the application, runn this command:
+To execute the application, run this command:
 ```cmd
 python run.py
 ```